gary-archer/oauth.blog/README.md

 ## TODO

-- Navbar with links to Main Index / Quick Start / About Me In large layouts this should be fixed on the [top right hand side](https://www.shecodes.io/athena/5956-moving-a-menu-to-fixed-positioning-at-the-top-right)
-  In mobile layouts use a layout where the menu is after all other content, with logic from my SPA

 - Add [rewrites for old paths](https://nextjs.org/docs/pages/api-reference/next-config-js/rewrites)
+  Deploy to S3 and test over HTTP
+  Write the initial deploy to AWS script

 - Gradually migrate all remaining posts
-  Also polish existing posts with formatting and more migration

-- Deploy to S3
-  Buy an AWS domain and create certs
-  Create a Cloudfront domain and do a fixed redirect without any code
+  Gradually spend some time on formatting on links to finalize each post

 - PRISM Toolbar with Copy to Clipboard
   This feels like the one remaining difficult job

+- Buy an AWS domain and create certs
+  Create a Cloudfront domain and do a fixed redirect without any code